Javier Viveros: Life

-He received a master's degree in Language and Literature from the National University of Asunción.
+He received a master's degree in Language and Literature from the National University of Asunción and Comparative Literature (Pontificia Universidad Católica Argentina).
 He has traveled through several genres, among which it can be mentioned: poetry, short stories, children's literature, scripts for theater, comics and movies.

 He regularly collaborates with the "Correo Semanal", a cultural supplement of the newspaper Última Hora.
 He has also worked as a university professor.
 His book of ñe'ẽnga (folkloric phrases) and the one of stories titled "Underneath the radar" were distributed to country level with the newspaper ABC Color.
 Also, the works A bed for Mimi and Alonsí were distributed through the "magic box", a product from the fast food multinational Burger King, thanks to the trades of the Alfaguara publishing house.
 Gunpowder and dust, the work of war cartoon about the Chaco War with scripts by Javier Viveros, was published in weekly fascicles by the newspaper Última Hora.

 In the role of editor he has published Punta karaja, an anthology of Paraguayan football soccer stories.
 In addition, as publisher he has published the illustrated album, Mrs. Jurumi, under his own publishing label.
 He has written scripts and directed for the Servilibro publishing house the collection "Paraguayan Literature in Comic Strips", that took to the comics format several stories of great Paraguayan authors, among which Augusto Roa Bastos, Gabriel Casaccia, Helio Vera and Josefina Plá.

 Either as a guest speaker or as a member of the official delegation of Paraguay, he has participated in book fairs in Resistencia (Argentina), Buenos Aires (Argentina), Santiago (Chile), Maldonado (Uruguay), La Paz (Bolivia) and Santo Domingo (Dominican Republic).